Online Proctoring

 Academic Integrity

-Each potential use of third-party online proctoring services will have contextual differences and the specific application of use of these technologies should follow the principles and practices outlined in existing policy documents such as Code of Behaviours on Academic Matters; University Assessment and Grading Practices Policy; and Appropriate use of Information and Communication Technology.
+Each potential use of third-party online proctoring services will have contextual differences and the specific application of use of these technologies must follow the principles and practices outlined in existing policy documents such as Code of Behaviours on Academic Matters; University Assessment and Grading Practices Policy; and Appropriate use of Information and Communication Technology.

-Service Agreements
+Service Agreement

 Roles and Responsibilities